feklee/rotogamesq/README.md

 ============

-ROTOGAMEsq is a variant of [Roto Game][1] with squared tiles: The [author][6] has moved, and in his new home there now are squared bathroom tiles. ;-)
+ROTOGAMEsq is a variant of [Roto Game][1] with squared tiles: The [author][6] has moved, and in his new home the bathroom tiles are different. ;-)

 ROTOGAMEsq has been written from scratch for the [JS13KGames][2] challenge.
 It is based on ECMAScript 5 and HTML5.